getstattic/stattic/content/posts/say-hello-to-stattic.md

 [Stattic](https://stattic.site) sites are **static HTML** at their core, meaning no server-side rendering or database calls are needed.

 Every page is pre-rendered and ready to be served instantly, resulting in blazing fast page loads.
-Say goodbye to that dreaded **"waiting for the database"** delay that can leave your visitors hanging, like websites runnnig on the WordPress CMS.
+Say goodbye to that dreaded **"waiting for the database"** delay that can leave your visitors hanging.

 ### 2. **No Database, No Problem**